AlanQuille/pands-problems/README.md

 The **today** and **weekday** functions in the **datetime** class are used to get the current date and then convert that date into a number betwen 0 and 6, which indicates what day it is in the week.

 The programme then uses an **if** statement to check whether that is in the weekday list or the weekend day list.
 If it is the former, then it prints "Yes, unfortunately today is a weekday."
-Otherwise it prints "It is the weekend, yay!"
+Otherwise, it prints "It is the weekend, yay!"

 Topic 6: Functions